Items filtered by date: March 2023

 As a person ages, problems involving the feet become more common.
 These issues among seniors can interfere with daily activity, increase the risk of falling, and adversely affect other body parts.
 Among the changes to the feet specifically linked to aging are dry skin, flat feet, hammertoe, toenail changes, and arthritis.
 Other potential problems include a shortened Achilles tendon, edema, and neuropathy.
 Dry skin, especially on the feet, can cause cracks in the skin that may result in fissures.
 Daily moisturizing is often a good preventative measure.
 Deep cracks in the skin can invite infection and in the worst cases develop into cellulitis.
 With age also comes a loosening of the ligaments, which can cause the arches of the feet to drop.
 This can negatively affect body mechanics, cause foot pain, and decrease stability.
 The Achilles tendon may begin to lose water as one ages, which can develop into drop foot.
 A decline in estrogen and testosterone production can affect the toenails, which may turn brittle and become thicker.
 Osteoarthritis, which is also termed wear and tear arthritis, may attack the major joints of the foot, big toe, and ankle.
 If any of these issues have begun to affect your feet, it is suggested that you schedule a visit with a podiatrist to find out more.

 Proper foot care is something many older adults forget to consider.
-If you have any concerns about your feet and ankles, contact one of our podiatrists from County Wide Foot, Ankle, & Wound Care.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns about your feet and ankles, contact Desiree Garzon, DPM from County Wide Foot, Ankle, & Wound Care.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 The Elderly and Their Feet